Skip to main content

 Mission-Driven

-The FEHRM’s primary mission is to implement a single, common federal EHR to enhance patient care and provider effectiveness.
+The FEHRM’s primary mission is to implement a single, common Federal EHR to enhance patient care and provider effectiveness.
 Learn more about the FEHRM.

 Call to action 2